geemus/prototypes/apied/README.md

 PATCH   /objects/:id  # object update by id
 POST    /objects      # object creation without id (returns representation including generated id) PUT     /objects/:id  # object replacement by id

+?
+Batch operations
+  takes a hash (where keys are ids and values are the bodies for that id) in the case of delete it simply takes an array returns a hash, with key ids and body values for what each request would do individually naively this would simply call the singular action many times serially, but might allow for optimized implementations DELETE /objects       # delete an array of objects by id PATCH  /objects       # patch several objects, with hash data of id keys and body values POST   /objects       # create one or more objects without id, takes either a hash for one object or an array for many PUT    /objects       # replace several objects, with hash data of id keys and body values
 ```